 Residents are reminded that this is an active heavy construction site.
 DO NOT enter construction site at any time.
 There has been unauthorized access to the construction area which places the unauthorized visitor and construction crews at risk.

 Improvements to Raw Water Tanks at Surface Water Treatment Plant

-The District will install a floating mixer in each of the raw water storage tanks at the Surface Water Treatment Plant located off of Skinner Road.
-The mixers will create constant movement in the raw water to limit sediment from settling to the bottom of the tank.
-In addition, stairs and walkways will be installed as part of this project to improve operator access to the tanks.
+The District is installing a floating mixer in each of the raw water storage tanks at the Surface Water Treatment Plant located off Skinner Road.
+The mixers create constant movement in the raw water to limit sediment from settling to the bottom of the tank.
+In addition, stairs and walkways are being installed as part of this project to improve operator access to the tanks.

 Mason Road Levee Improvements

 The District is working on raising the levee along Mason Road from the intersection of FM 359, north along Mason Road, then east along Oyster Creek to Farmers Road.
 Plans include adding up to an additional one (1) foot of height to the levee between Pecan Grove Plantation Country Club and Farmer Road where it crosses Oyster Creek.
 Project includes adjustments to the existing parking lot at Belin Park which will include new paving.

 The District is updating the electrical system to allow for the pumps at the south pump station to automatically turn on or off based on the water level in the main channel.

 Notice to Proceed has been issued and construction has commenced with installation of conduit sleeves for electrical improvements.

 Electrical Improvements and Generator at Water Plant No. 2